-The 15th century stone architecture of the Croatian city of Sibenik has also been used, from season 5 onwards, as the location for Braavos, with the St. James Cathedral becoming the House of Black and White.
+The 15th-century stone architecture of the Croatian city of Sibenik has been used, from season 5 onwards, as the location for Braavos, with the St. James Cathedral becoming the House of Black and White.
 The winding streets and alleyways of Sibenik and the docks of Kastel Gomilica have been the backdrop to Arya’s storyline since she sailed across the Narrow Sea at the end of season four.

-Heading across the Narrow Sea, we saw the Roman bridge of Córdoba in the Southern Spanish city of Andalusia play the role of the Long Bridge of Volantis as Tyrion and Varys headed towards Meereen.
-We also saw El Chorrillo Sierra Alhamilla in Almeria as Vaes Dothrak in season six, while the Tabernas Desert in Castellon and Bardenas Reales in Navarre make up parts of the Dothraki Sea.
+Heading across the Narrow Sea, we saw the Roman bridge of Córdoba in the southern Spanish city of Andalusia play the role of the Long Bridge of Volantis.
+Fans also saw El Chorrillo Sierra Alhamilla in Almeria as Vaes Dothrak in season six, and the Tabernas Desert in Castellon and Bardenas Reales in Navarre make up parts of the Dothraki Sea.

 Malta was also home to the beautiful ocean rock formation, The Azure Window, where Daenerys was married to Khal Drogo.
 The formation was lost to the sea in early 2017, after heavy winds and tides eroded the formation.

 Northern Ireland is the main base for the production of Game of Thrones.
-A lot of the CGI scenes and larger interior sets are filmed in studios in Belfast.
+A lot of the CGI scenes and larger interior sets are filmed in studios around Belfast.
 Although these live sets are closed to the public, there are still many filming locations across the country.
 Northern Ireland is used as a location for most countryside scenes in the Seven Kingdoms, including Winterfell and the Eyrie.

 Ready to enter the world of Game of Thrones?
-Find cheap flights to destinations across the globe with Webjet!
+Find cheap flights to destinations across the globe with Webjet.